 “It probably happens more often than people realize,” P. Murali Doraiswamy, MBBS, a neuroscientist at Duke University Medical Center, told The New York Times.

-The remaining 15 to 25 percent “usually have conditions that can be reversed or at least improved,” Doraiswamy estimates.
+The rest “usually have conditions that can be reversed or at least improved,” Doraiswamy estimates.

-So doctors are urged by dementia experts to consider the long list of possible causes of dementia that could be reversed or at least treated, and to conduct tests that would either confirm those causes or eliminate them.
+Dementia experts urge doctors to consider the long list of possible causes of dementia that could be reversed or at least treated, and to conduct tests to either confirm those causes or eliminate them.

 A medical evaluation for dementia usually includes:

-Review of onset or history or symptoms, medical history, and medications
+- Review of the onset of symptoms, medical history, and medications

 - A neurological exam